 Monero (XMR)

-Monero has been described many times as the “gold standard” of privacy coins.
-Indeed, launched in 2014, it boasts a very high degree of privacy.
-While Bitcoin writes every single transaction on a public ledger, called the blockchain, the blockchain of Monero obfuscates details of a transaction, therefore virtually untraceable.
+Monero has often been described as the “gold standard” of privacy coins.
+Indeed, launched in 2014, it boasts a high degree of privacy.
+While Bitcoin writes every single transaction on a public ledger, called the blockchain, the blockchain of Monero obfuscates the details of a transaction and, therefore, is virtually untraceable.
 Here’s how this is achieved:

-- Ring Signatures: Monero uses ring signatures that obscure the identity of the sender.
-A transaction on Monero mixes up the sender’s digital signature with those of other users, and it becomes hard to tell where it had originated.
+- Ring Signatures: Monero uses ring signatures that obscure the sender’s identity.
+A transaction on Monero mixes up the sender’s digital signature with those of other users, making it hard to tell where it originated.
 This method masks the sender without any permission or knowledge sought from the sender himself.

-- Stealth Addresses: Monero sends and receives funds through the use of stealth addresses.
+- Stealth Addresses: Monero sends and receives funds using stealth addresses.
 Every transaction is meant to be made with a different, single-use address.
-In this way, the actual recipient’s address remains hidden on the public ledger, since only the sender and receiver would know where to route the transaction.
+In this way, the actual recipient’s address remains hidden on the public ledger since only the sender and receiver would know where to route the transaction.

 -